bartektricks/address-drawer/README.md

 ### VITE_MAPBOX_API_KEY

 The API key for Mapbox.
-You can get it [here](https://account.mapbox.com/).
+You can get it by creating an account [here](https://account.mapbox.com/).
+After the account creation you should have a default token provided by Mapbox.
+If not then simply create your own through their dashboard.

 ## Usage